godotengine/awesome-godot/README.md

     * Updates all Git repositories contained in a directory.

 * **godot-wrapper:** https://github.com/nsrosenqvist/godot-wrapper.git
-    * Script that helps Debian and Ubuntu users install and use Godot
+    * Script that helps Debian and Ubuntu users install and use Godot.